 This green-toned primer works to minimize the appearance of redness and also works against fine lines.
 This primer can help set a coat to counteract redness that you’ll experience from drinking alcohol.

 Clinique has a whole line of redness correcting products, including primers, creams and cleansers.
 These particular products work on skin that experiences persistent redness, without adding heavy oils or harsh products onto the skin.

 Estee Lauder sells a green correcting wand that can also help against Asian Flush.
 However, this applicator is for very specific spots and not your entire face.
 If you find that you get redness from alcohol on specific small areas of your skin, this is a great option.
 However, you can’t really use this type of product to cover your entire face.

 Full Coverage Foundation

-Next to using a green-tinted redness corrector, you could also try experimenting with heavier foundations.
+Next to using a green-tinted redness corrector, you could also try experimenting with heavier foundations as you go-to Asian Flush makeup.
 By wearing a thicker foundation on your face, the product can help conceal the redness you’ll experience after drinking alcohol.

 You’ll want to look for a “full coverage” foundation to get the best results.
 Some options include:

 L’Oreal Paris always a safe bet for makeup and skincare product.
 Their Infallible Total Cover foundation is a full coverage product that still feels fairly lightweight.
 This might be enough to help reduce the appearance of redness underneath (especially when used with a green-tinted primer).

 A crowd favourite, Estee Lauder’s Double Wear makeup can provide coverage for 24 hours.
 This one has won numerous awards so you can’t go wrong!
 A great product to add to your Asian Flush makeup routine.

 If you want protection without taking too much time, the Conceal + Perfect 2 in 1 Foundation and Concealer is a great choice.
 This product is heavy without feeling like it and should help protect your skin from appearing too red from alcohol.